CJ Pearson

-Coreco Ja'Quan Pearson (born July 31, 2002) is an American conservative activist, political advisor and commentator.
+Coreco Ja'Quan Pearson (born July 31, 2002) is an American conservative activist, political advisor, former political candidate, commentator, and the former co-chair of the Republican National Committee Youth Advisory Council.

 Born in Augusta, Georgia, Pearson was raised in Grovetown.
 His political interest deepened aged eight, when he began blogging in support of local conservative politicians.
-He embarked on a career as an internet personality when, in early 2015, he uploaded a video to YouTube defending comments made by former mayor of New York City Rudy Giuliani and criticism of then President Barack Obama, which quickly gained international attention.
+He embarked on a career as an internet personality when, in 2015, he uploaded a faked screenshot of Twitter claiming that then-President Barack Obama had blocked him on the platform, which quickly gained international attention.
 After this, he began his career as a freelance journalist and has campaigned for several Republican politicians.

 Pearson was involved in the unprecedented attempt to overturn the 2020 United States presidential election.
 A conservative, he describes himself as an anti-establishment populist.
 Pearson is the executive director of Young Georgians in Government and executive director of Teens for Trump.
 He is also a political advisor and active in Georgia Republican politics.

+In January 2024, he announced his candidacy in a special election for Georgia House of Representatives's 125th district but was later defeated.
+He was set to run again for the same office in a regular election but withdrew his candidacy in March 2024.

 Early life and education

 Pearson was born as Coreco Ja'Quan Pearson on July 31, 2002, in Augusta, Georgia, his parents registered Democratic.
 In 2012, his family moved to Grovetown where Pearson attended Columbia Middle School.
 He was elected student body president in seventh grade, though he stepped down in order to form the Young Georgians in Government political group and participate in other political activities.
 In 2016, he started attending Evans High School as a freshman.
 He lives with his grandparents, Willie and Robin Pearson.
 He graduated from Evans High School in May 2020.
+Pearson would later attend the University of Alabama before dropping out in his junior year.